0-1 Knapsack Problem | DP-10

 K(0, 2) K(0, 1) K(0, 1) K(0, 0) K(0, 1) K(0, 0)Recursion tree for Knapsack capacity 2 units and 3 items of 1 unit weight.

-This method is basically an extension to the recursive approach so that we can overcome the problem of calculating redundant cases and thus increased complexity.
-If we get it the first time, we can solve this problem by creating a 2-D array that can store a particular state (n, w).
+If we get a subproblem the first time, we can solve this problem by creating a 2-D array that can store a particular state (n, w).
 Now if we come across the same state (n, w) again instead of calculating it in exponential complexity we can directly return its result stored in the table in constant time.
-This method gives an edge over the recursive approach in this aspect.

 Below is the implementation of the above approach: